jankapunkt/thin-storage/README.md

 Thin and lightweight JavaScript storage interface with middleware layer.
 Designed for small projects.
 Not necessarily scalable.
 Designed for simplicity.
 Great for DIY adapters.

+## Concepts and conventions

+- out of the box - run locally in-memory without any further required implementations
+- all or nothing - changes rejected by middleware will not be applied at all
+- bring your own - validation, cleaning, processing is all optional and done by middleware
+- keep it simple - the api is minimal and easy to comprehend

-## About this package
+## Is this package for you?

 If you plan to do simple operations on some collections then this tool might be for you.
-It allows to CRUD a local in-memory store and provdies a minimal middleware stack that allows to commit the changes to whatever will actually store the data.
+It allows to CRUD a local in-memory store and provides a minimal middleware stack that allows to commit the changes to whatever will actually store the data.

-It brings no sync system but a simple API to help you with it.
+It brings no sync or replication system but a simple API to help you with it.

+## Installation and usage

-## What's included?
+## Development

 ### Tools / stack

+We use the following stack to develop and publish this package:

 * 🗪 [Babel](https://babeljs.io/) for transpiling
 * 🪄 [Standard](https://standardjs.com/) for linting